hachene/pager-service/README.md

 and doesn't set an acknowledgement delay.
 ```

-(*) For the sake of preventing the violation of the SRP, the action of receiving an Acknowledgement is not modeled in this use case but considered part of the previous conditions when triggering the execution of this use case.
+(*) For the sake of preventing the violation of the SRP, the action of receiving an Acknowledgement is not modeled in this use case but considered part of the previous conditions when triggering the execution of this Use Case.
+This vertical is implemented in `AcknowledgeAlert`.

 **Scenario 5**
 ```